eunix56/TripsPlanner/README.md

 GET - Read list of trips,
 POST - write a trip,
 PUT - update a trip
+The API has a limit of 50 requests daily

 * [Flights API](https://ca390c5dcd58519c752a.free.beeceptor.com/api/flights)
 GET - Read list of flights